michaeledwards0/enterprise-azure-application-platform/runbooks/phase-1-landing-zone-runbook.md

 ## Cleanup Procedure

-Keep the resources if you are continuing to Workstream 2.
+Do not use clean up procedure if you plan on going to the next phase and completing the project.
+Only Clean up when you are done with the project.

 To remove the Terraform-managed resource groups: